-No. Name (Date of birth) Brief personal history, position, responsibilities and other major occupations Number of the Company's shares held 6.
-Takayuki Yuasa April 1981 Joined Tokio Marine 10,100 shares (May 5, 1958) June 2012 President & Chief Executive Officer of Tokio Renomination Marine & Nichido Financial Life Insurance Co., Ltd. Sep.
+No. Name (Date of birth) Brief personal history, position, responsibilities and other major posts Number of the Company's shares held 5.
+Takayuki Yuasa April 1981 Joined Tokio Marine 11,200 shares (May 5, 1958) Renomination June 2012 President & Chief Executive Officer of Tokio Marine & Nichido Financial Life Insurance Co., Ltd. Sep.
 2014 Resigned from position as President & Chief Executive Officer of Tokio Marine & Nichido Financial Life Insurance Co., Ltd. Oct.
-2014 Managing Executive Officer of Tokio Marine Holdings June 2015 Managing Director of Tokio Marine & Nichido (to present) June 2015 Managing Director of Tokio Marine Holdings (to present) (Respo nsibiliti ies) Gro oup CF0 O (Group Chief Financial Officer) In charge o of Corporate Planning Dept., Legal Dept. and Internal Control Dept. (Other major o occupations) Ma naging Director of Tokio Marine & Nichido
+2014 Managing Executive Officer of Tokio Marine Holdings June 2015 Managing Director of Tokio Marine & Nichido June 2015 Managing Director of Tokio Marine Holdings April 2018 Senior Managing Director of Tokio Marine Holdings (to present) April 2018 Senior Managing Director of Tokio Marine & Nichido (to present) (Respo nsibiliti ies) - O (Group Chief Financial Officer) of Corporate Planning Dept., Legal Dept. and Compliance Dept. ' major p , , Ser nior Ma naging Director of Tokio Marine & Nichido

 The reason for proposing Mr. Takayuki Yuasa as a candidate for director is that he would be expected to fulfill his role adequately in deciding important matters regarding business execution and supervision of the execution of duties by other directors as a member of the Board, based on his wealth of experience and results he has achieved since joining Tokio Marine.
-These include his involvement in corporate planning, finance, accounting, and the domestic life insurance and property and casualty insurance businesses, his terms in office as Executive Officer of Tokio Marine & Nichido and the Company being responsible for risk management and his current role of being responsible for capital strategy of the Group as Managing Director of the Company.
+These include his involvement in corporate planning, finance, accounting, and the domestic life insurance and property and casualty insurance businesses, his terms in office as Executive Officer of Tokio Marine & Nichido and the Company being responsible for risk management and his current role of being responsible for capital strategy of the Group as Senior Managing Director of the Company.